- Ownership 101

 To help meet them, a group of conservation partners is hosting, “Oak in the Driftless,” a one-day workshop and field tour on Saturday, September 29th, in Baraboo, WI.
 Early-bird registration is open now!
 View event and registration information.

 Lots of Information, Bring Your Questions

 The morning will be filled with sessions on many different topics, including oak ecology, invasive species, wildlife, tree planting and harvesting, prescribed fire and much more.
-A list of speakers and presentations will be available soon.
+See the list of speakers and sessions for more details.

 Whether you are new to owning land or have taken on many projects, there will be a session for you!